danlythemanly/bmd/README.md

 - only 3 layers of headings: title, section, subsection
 - tables of contents (1 for all sections, one per section containing subsections)
+- publication links

 ### BMD features
 - markup-free headings, paragraphs, lists, italics
 - no need to worry about padding
 - no need to worry about tables of contents
+- no need to worry about fixing up publication indexes

 ### Running it